SChernykh/p2pool/README.md

 5. Prepare huge pages to work properly (each instance of monerod/P2Pool/XMRig needs them):
    - On Windows 10 or above, run XMRig at least once as Administrator (right-click Run As Administrator)
    - On earlier versions of Windows, you'll need to run XMRig as Administrator at least once per login.
+6. Create "Monero" folder inside extracted P2Pool folder and copy Monero binaries there.
-6. Open a command prompt and navigate to the folder where you extracted P2Pool.
+7. Open a command prompt and navigate to the folder where you extracted P2Pool.

 **Note:** *When running the below commands, Windows Firewall may prompt to allow connections, click "Allow" if prompted.*

-7. Start `monerod` with the following command/options:
+8. Start `monerod` with the following command/options:
 ```
 .\Monero\monerod.exe --zmq-pub tcp://127.0.0.1:18083 --disable-dns-checkpoints --enable-dns-blocklist
 ```
 **Note:** The `--zmq-pub` option is required for P2Pool to work properly.

-8. Start P2Pool with the following command/options:
+9. Start P2Pool with the following command/options:
 ```
-.\p2pool.exe --host 127.0.0.1 --wallet YOUR_WALLET_ADDRESS
+.\p2pool.exe --host 127.0.0.1 --wallet YOUR_WALLET_ADDRESS --mini
 ```
-9. Wait until the initial P2Pool sync is finished (shouldn't take more than 5-10 minutes).
+10. Wait until the initial P2Pool sync is finished (shouldn't take more than 5-10 minutes).
-10. Start XMRig with the following command/options:
+11. Start XMRig with the following command/options:
 ```
 .\xmrig.exe -o 127.0.0.1:3333
 ```